 One of the risks of corruption in Japan is in the manipulation of bids known as Kansei Dango.
 Some project proposals are manipulated, it does not always involve money but these manipulations end up harming other proposals and foreign companies.

-Many people give expensive gifts annually to their doctors, teachers, professors, bureaucrats, bosses and others.
-Some do this as insurance for good treatment, promotion or job recommendation.
+Many people annually give expensive gifts to their doctors, teachers, professors, bureaucrats, bosses and other people.
+Some do this as insurance for good treatment, promotion or employment recommendation.

-American businesspeople who do business in Japan say it takes a little "grease" to maneuver bureaucracy quickly.
+American entrepreneurs doing business in Japan say a little “grease” is needed to quickly maneuver through bureaucracy.
 Nothing like a buck to speed things up.

-A common practice is for bureaucrats to award a contract to a construction company and for that company to reward the bureaucrat with a well-paid job when he retires from the government.
+A common practice is for bureaucrats to award a contract to a construction company and for that company to reward the bureaucrat with a well-paying job when he retires from the government.

-Corruption appears to be particularly imbued in the political culture of Hokkaido.
+Corruption seems to be particularly ingrained in Hokkaido's political culture.
 Much of the corruption revolves around construction companies trying to secure money for public works projects.

-To get a sense, Japan has 20 points in corruption.
+To get an idea, Japan has 20 points in corruption.
 The least corrupt country is Denmark with 1 point, while Brazil has 79 points.
-Japan is not free from cases of misuse of spending, fraud and kickbacks.
+Japan is not free from cases of misused spending, fraud and kickbacks.
 Let's see some cases that happened below:

-- About 90% of road contracts in 2006 did not involve bidding;
+- About 90% of the road contracts in 2006 did not involve bidding;

-- An investigation found that 69 million yen of tax funds for public works were spent on parties;
+- An investigation found that 69 million yen of public works tax funds were spent on parties;

 - In 2006 there was a big scandal about the falsification of data related to the earthquake resistance of some buildings;